-Acceptance as a Social Work major is gained through a competitive process.
-Applications to declare the major will be received three times a year; the deadlines for applications are October 1, March 1, and June 1.
+Admission to the Social Work Program involves the completion of a formal application process.
+Applications to the program are accepted three times during the year.
+The deadlines for filing an application are the first Fridays of the following months: October, March, and June.
 Applicants must have completed more than 45 hours.
 Applicants also must have completed SWK 250, ENG 104, SOC 110, and PSY 101, with a grade of C or higher in each, before their Social Work major application will be considered.
 Students seeking admission to the Social Work program must complete the general studies math requirement before filing their respective formal applications.
 The minimum acceptable cumulative G.P.A. shall be no lower than 2.50.
 A selection committee reviews all applicants and determines those who will be admitted as majors.
 This review includes an interview, assessment of academic performance, references, and the students' responses to questions included on the application form.
 If a student is not admitted to the Social Work program initially, the student may re-apply once.